influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 go_memstats_mcache_sys_bytes 16384
 ```

-### Memstats mspan in use bytes
+### Memory mspan in use bytes

-Number of bytes in use by mspan structures.
+Number of bytes of allocated mspan structures.

 #### Example